What is CrossFit?

 In gyms and health clubs throughout the world the typical workout consists of isolation movements and extended aerobic sessions.
-The fitness community from trainers to the magazines has the exercising public believing that lateral raises, curls, leg extensions, sit-ups and the like combined with 20-40 minute stints on the stationary bike or treadmill are going to lead to some kind of great fitness.
+The fitness community has the public believing that lateral raises, curls, combined with 20 minutes on the treadmill are going to lead to some kind of great fitness.
 Well, at CrossFit we work exclusively with compound movements and shorter high intensity cardiovascular sessions.
 We’ve replaced the lateral raise with the push press, the curl with pull-ups, and the leg extension with squats.
 For every long distance effort our athletes will do five or six at short distance.

 Why?
 Because compound, functional movements and high intensity, anaerobic cardio, is radically effective at eliciting nearly any desired fitness result.
-Startlingly, this is not a matter of opinion but solid irrefutable scientific fact and yet the marginally effective old ways persist and are nearly universal.
-Our approach is consistent with what is practiced in elite training programs associated with major university athletic teams and professional sports.
+Startlingly, this is not a matter of opinion but solid irrefutable scientific fact.
+Yet, the effective “old ways” persist and are nearly universal.
+Our practices are consistent with elite training programs.
 CrossFit endeavors to bring state-of-the-art coaching techniques to the general public and athletes who do not have access to current technologies, research, and coaching methods.

 Is This For Me?

 In fact, squatting is essential to maintaining functional independence and improving fitness.
-Through painstakingly thorough coaching and incremental load assignment, CrossFit has been able to teach anyone who can care for themselves to perform safely and with maximum efficacy the same movements typically utilized by professional coaches in elite and certainly exclusive environments.
-CrossFit has tested its methods on the sedentary, overweight, pathological, and elderly and found that these special populations enjoyed the same success as our stable of athletes.
+Through thorough coaching and incremental load assignment, CrossFit has been able to teach anyone to perform with maximum efficacy.
+We can surpass the same movements typically utilized by professional coaches in elite and certainly exclusive environments.
+CrossFit has tested its methods on the sedentary, overweight, pathological, and the elderly and found that these populations enjoyed the same success as our stable of athletes.
 If our program works for Olympic Skiers and overweight, sedentary homemakers then it will work for you.

 What if I don’t want to be an athlete?
 I just want to be healthy.

 The CrossFit view is that fitness and health are the same thing.
 Fitness, wellness, and pathology (sickness) are measures of the same entity, your health.
 There are a multitude of measurable parameters that can be ordered from sick (pathological) to well (normal) to fit (better than normal).
 These include but are not limited to blood pressure, cholesterol, heart rate, body fat, muscle mass, flexibility, and strength.
-It seems as though all of the body functions that can go awry have states that are pathological, normal, and exceptional and that elite athletes typically show these parameters in the exceptional range.
+Athletes typically prove to possess exceptional body functionality in areas that could go awry.
 Athletes experience a protection from the ravages of aging and disease that non-athletes never find.

 For instance, 80-year-old athletes are stronger than non-athletes in their prime at 25 years old.
 If you think that strength isn’t important consider that strength loss is what puts people in nursing homes.
 Athletes have greater bone density, stronger immune systems, less coronary heart disease, reduced cancer risk, fewer strokes, and less depression than non-athletes.